-Binneas is Boreraig transformed, corrected, annotated
+(Binneas is Boreraig transformed, corrected, annotated)

 This website reports on a "work in progress". and will be updated from time to time as we move towards formal publication of a new collection of piobaireachd.

 Piobaireachd or Ceol Mor, often thought of as the classical music of the Scots Highland Bagpipe, was for centuries passed from master to pupil by chanting the tunes to one another.
 From about 1800 attempts were made to find suitable variations on conventional staff notation to record the music for posterity.
 One of the more highly regarded of these attempts was published in the 1960s under the title "Binneas is Boreraig", by Dr Roderick Ross, of Edinburgh.
 By not adhering to fixed time signatures, a major aim of Dr Ross was to try to capture very closely the nuances of performance by Malcolm Ross Macpherson, one of the top piobaireachd players of his day.
-Recordings of extracts of the tunes performed by Malcolm Macpherson were also published - these can be found on the Piobaireachd Society website.
+Recordings of extracts of the tunes performed by Malcolm Macpherson were also published - these can be found on the Piobaireachd Society website at https://www.piobaireachd.co.uk

 Binneas is Boreraig employed notational devices that pipers familiar with the notation found in many other collections of pipe tunes might find strange.
 In 2022, Chris Terry (pupil of John MacFadyen and Braemar Gold Medal winner in 1985) set out to transcribe the 112 "BiB" scores into a more familiar form.
 It soon became apparent that it would be worth taking the opportunity to clarify and annotate the scores, compare them with the available recordings, correct a plethora of simple mistakes, and point out the differences between the Ross/Macpherson settings and those found in other collections.
-In this revision, entitled " BiB-T" for short, Chris was aided by his brother Pat (pupil of James Campbell of Kilberry), and also gratefully acknowledges the help of Malcolm McRae in resolving various issues of settings and timings.
+In this transcription, entitled "BB" for short, Chris was aided by his brother Pat (pupil of James Campbell of Kilberry), and also gratefully acknowledges the help of Malcolm McRae in resolving various issues of settings and timings.

 The outcome has been a collection of some 214 pages of annotated scores for 113 piobaireachds, each tune written on a five line stave and expanded so as to avoid the awkward abbreviations in BiB.
 In addition there is an explanatory introduction, and close on 300 individual footnotes to the scores.
+Note that Beyond Binneas should not be seen as a third edition of Binneas is Boreraig - it does not contain the historical notes, prefaces and illustrations found in the earlier books.
+The second edition of Binneas is Boreraig is still available from the National Piping Centre at https://www.thepipingcentre.co.uk

 By way of illustration, consider the well-known Lament for MacSwan of Roaig, one of the set tunes for competition in 2024.
 This appears on page 84 of the second edition of BiB, on page 39 of the first book in the Piobaireachd Society collection, and in similar fashion in the Kilberry Book on page 6.